What We Believe

 Of the Resurrection, Return of Christ, and Related Events

 (Matt.
 28:6-7; Luke 24:39; John 20:27; I Cor.
-15:4; John 14:3; I Thes.
-4:13-18; 1Thes 5:1-9; I Cor.
+15:4; John 14:3; I Thess.
+4:13-18; I Thess.
+5:1-9; I Cor.
 15:42-44, 51-58; Phil.
 4:20-21; Rev. 19-22)

 Of Missions

-The command to give the gospel to the world is clear and unmistakable and this Commission was given to the churches.
+The command to give the Gospel to the world is clear and unmistakable, and this Commission was given to the churches.

 (Matt.
-28:18-20; Mark 16:15; Ro.
+28:18-20; Mark 16:15; Rom.
 10:13-15)

 Of the Grace of Giving

-Scriptural giving is one of the fundamentals of the faith.
+We believe that scriptural giving is one of the fundamentals of the faith.
 Under grace, we give the tithe rather than pay the tithe.
 We are commanded to bring the tithe into the common treasury of the church.

 Of Human Sexuality